mickfuzz/phd4/_posts/thesis_chapters/2024-8-7-Culture.md

 But at the cost of maintaining a working game. -->

-## Authenticity in project approaches (was drama process)

-Authenticity in project approaches can profitably be applied to tools, processes and project goals  [@hung_engaged_2006].
-Authenticity in goal here is clear.
-Participants make a real digital game.
-The authentic goal of making a game allowed participants to draw on tacit knowledge and navigate within implicit bounds reducing the need for intrusive instruction which might negatively effect feelings of agency.

-As explored in this chapter and in chapter four, the authenticity of the tools and processes involved are more complex.

-Playtesting processes are authentic and often informed by existing real experience as game players.
-These observations are in-line with existing research outlining the value of playtesting in game-making [FIND] and to address cultural barriers to coding cultures [@disalvo_glitch_2009].

-There are examples of the authenticity of the audience being used by participants

-  - Suzanna uses the imagined audience to norm behaviour.
-  - Olivia (Th) imagines the impact of her game on real students as a motivational factor and one which drives design decisions.
-The use of code playgrounds and js? structured along design principles which align with affordance theory.

-THEREFORE - WHAT IS THE KEY POINT HERE?

-While authenticity in coding context is potentially off-putting or prohibitive if too complex, it is motivating if linked with real life competencies and culturally relevant activities and outputs.
-In this context there is an explicit link between participant feelings of self-efficacy and their growing experiences of agency.

-Educators should be aware of this tension and help resolve it by developing their competency and using simplified professional tools.
-The benefits to leaners are increased experience of agency, through x, y and z.
-And the development of an activity systems which has the following benefits / characteristics.

-While this is broadly in line with PBL theories, and constructionism the use of CHAT perpective on agency brings some useful tools to the researcher and practitioner.
-CROSSREFF -  list the benefits here.

-## Discussion on making types and side missions

-The process of exploring identity via side missions in this way surfaced the cheekiness of some young people and the pleasure they took in demonstrating their playful mischievousness.
-I began to make journal notes on this subject and talk to other games study practitioners.
-I began to ask the question can the surfacing maker types (as per player types) encourage awareness and celebrate the emerging practices that the community was producing.

-As an example some players created impossible or overly easy game levels.
-They appeared aware of implications for game balance but is taking pleasure in this seeming destruction of the key challenge of the game as an act of disruptive play.
-They seem to take pleasure from ignoring concepts of what should be done to maintain game balance and from the sense of shock from their current audience her parent.
-Going against this convention is a type of playful destruction in this context.
-The process mirrors play theory concept of playing against the game or dark play [@sutton-smith_ambiguity_2001].

-## Discussion section - Metaphors on developing agency

-An underlying proposal of this thesis is the development of  learner agency can be facilitated by designing effective learning environments.
-To do this a good working knowledge of types of developmental agency is useful.

-This section continues to explore tensions surrounding support learner agency, useful conceptions of agency, to situate later  recommendations for researchers and educators working in this area.

-This section explores these academic conceptions in a playful way using relatable metaphors from related research.

 <!-- This chapter has explored the affordances and potential of selected tools and processes in the context of in-person, family-based, game coding.
 As explored previously the literature on design for face-to-face communities which encourages community members to develop their own practices is sparse. -->

 <!-- This section begins to explore observations in line with conceptions of authenticity and agency and other studies, identify processes to to aid researchers / practitioners replicate practice and understandings of the process. -->

 <!-- I will extract observations from this research that extend beyond the process of coding into other domains.   -->